The Role of Feature Interactions in Graph-based Tabular Deep Learning: Evaluating feature interactions in GTDL

 The development of \gtdl is hindered by the fact that the learned graph structure is only evaluated heuristically.
-To solve this, we advocate in the next sections for the use of synthetic datasets and quantitative metrics to evaluate the learned graph structure.
+To solve this, we introduce a framework to evaluate the learned graph structure of \gtdl methods with synthetic datasets and quantitative metrics.